Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Solution

 \subsubsection{Experiment}

 To demonstrate this method, we simulate a dataset based on the dynamics described in Equation \eqref{eq:dynamics}.
-The dataset contains $10000$ different time series of lenght $s$, each describing an independent process of the three-tank system.
-The individual time series differ in the values of the inflows $q_1$ and $q_2$ as well as in the valve coefficients $k_{v_{12}}$ and $k_{v_{23}}$.
+The dataset contains $10000$ different time series of lenght $s=50$, each describing an independent process of the three-tank system.
+The individual time series differ in the values of the inflows $q_1$ and $q_3$ as well as in the valve coefficients $k_{v_{12}}$ and $k_{v_{23}}$.
 We sample these quantities randomly from a given interval.
-Figure \ref{fig:vae-ts-plot} shows two example time series from this dataset.
+Figure \ref{fig:vae-ts-plot} shows two example time series from this dataset. \\ Using this dataset, we train a $\beta$-VAE \citep{Higgins2017-aw}.
+We have adapted the solution from the original paper to better handle time series data by using Gated Recurrent Units (GRU) \citep{Cho2014-eu} in the encoder $q_{\phi}(\mathbf{z}|\mathbf{X})$ and decoder $p_{\theta}(\mathbf{X}|\mathbf{z})$ with parameters $\phi$ and $\theta$ respectively (see Figure \ref{fig:vae-architecture}).
+Given the continuous nature of the concepts we are interested in, we choose a Gaussian prior such that $\mathbf{z} \sim \mathcal{N}(0, I_5)$ and $\text{dim}(\mathbf{z}) = 5$.